brase/brase/README.md

 I am Sebastian, working as a full stack developer by day and being an home automation, IOT, Sonos and Flutter enthusiast by night.

 - 💻 software development archtitect <a href="https://www.softwareone.com">@softwareone</a>
-- 🔭 I’m currently working on building functional services and web applications with F# and react
 - 📫 reach me <a href="https://twitter.com/brase">@brase</a>

 <!--